-Each year's incentive awards paid to the named executive officers on the basis of financial measurements and achievement of their respective personal goals and objectives follows our Chief Executive Officer's report to the Compensation Committee of our annual financial results and how each named executive officer performed in meeting his/her personal goals and objectives.
-The Compensation Committee, with input from the other independent directors, then determines the amounts to be paid to each named executive officer as his/her annual incentive awards.
-This determination is based on where the Company's financial results fall within the Matrix, as well as on the Compensation Committee's evaluation of each name executive officer's performance in meeting his or her personal goals and objectives.
-The final determination of the annual incentive awards are made without any members of management present.
+The payment of annual incentive awards to the named executive officers on the basis of financial measurements and achievement of their respective personal goals and objectives follows our Chief Executive Officer's report to the Compensation Committee of our annual financial results and how each named executive officer (other than himself) performed in meeting his/her personal goals and objectives.
+The Compensation Committee, with input from the other independent directors, then determines the amounts to be paid to each named executive officer as his/her annual incentive award.
+This determination is based on where the Company's financial results fall within the Matrix, as well as on the Compensation Committee's evaluation of each named executive officer's performance in meeting his or her personal goals and objectives.
+The final determination of the annual incentive awards is made without any members of management present.

-Under the terms of the program, the Compensation Committee could have, in its sole discretion, for 2022 (as for prior years), reduced the payment of any named executive officer's annual incentive award based on financial measurements even though those financial measurements called for payment of the percentages provided for in the Matrix.
+Under the terms of the program, the Compensation Committee could have, in its sole discretion, for 2023 (as for prior years), reduced the payment of any named executive officer's annual incentive award based on financial measurements even though those financial measurements called for payment of the percentages provided for in the Matrix.
 The Compensation Committee has the authority to take into account any factors it deems appropriate in choosing whether or not to exercise negative discretion.
-In December 2022, the Compensation Committee waived its right to exercise negative discretion with respect to the named executive officers' 2022 annual incentive awards.
+In December 2023, the Compensation Committee waived its right to exercise negative discretion with respect to the named executive officers' 2023 annual incentive awards.